To bootstrap your own Asset Link, a template using the well-known cookiecutter is available in this repository.

 [8/8] year (2024): 2024

 There should now be a directory called custom-asset-link.
 The directory contains a number of files.
-The AL is ready to run out of the box.
+The Asset Link is ready to run out of the box.
 There is no fancy logic inside.

-To start the AL execute inside the generated directory:
+To start the Asset Link, execute inside the generated directory:

 # Synchronize Go modules